Pierre Crom

 Meanwhile, the pro-Russian groups also tried to claim back territory.
 Supported by pro-Russian volunteers, soldiers, weapons and tanks from Russia, they regained control of the border areas.
 With both sides firmly engaged in the fighting, the conflict moved ever closer to the edge of a full-scale war.

-Uglegorsk, August 13, 2014 - Children gather in the street soon after Ukrainian forces regained control of Uglegorsk. © Pierre Crom
+Vuhlehirsk, August 13, 2014 - Children gather in the street soon after Ukrainian forces regained control of Vuhlehirsk. © Pierre Crom

-Dyakove, August 2,0 2014 - Russian-backed separatist Pavel Ilitsch, military commander of Rovenky and his girlfriend, inspect newly seized Ukrainian territories. © Pierre Crom
+Dyakove, August 2,0 2014 - Russian-backed military commander of Rovenky, Pavel Ilitsch, and his girlfriend, tour the newly seized Ukrainian territories. © Pierre Crom

-Donetsk, August 22, 2014 - A backyard in a residential area damaged by artillery shellings. © Pierre Crom
+Donetsk, August 22, 2014 - The yard of a residential building lies in ruins following a devastating artillery shelling. © Pierre Crom